Stroke & Vascular Disorders

 • Acute management of lacunar infarction includes intravenous thrombolytic therapy, and secondary prevention includes risk factor management and antithrombotic therapy. |

 Because of their small size, lacunar infarcts tend to cause restricted neurologic signs, which have been categorized into “lacunar” syndromes.
-There are five “classical” lacunar syndromes (See Table 1) and at least 70 other (miscellaneous) clinical lacunar syndromes (See Table 2) (58; 01).
-A small proportion of lacunar infarctions can present with an atypical lacunar syndrome, most frequently with isolated dysarthria or dysarthria facial paresis (05).
-Lacunar syndromes can be produced by nonlacunar infarctions (eg, from large artery disease or cardioembolism) or occasionally by nonvascular lesions (eg, secondary to a tumor or multiple sclerosis).
+There are five “classical” lacunar syndromes (See Table 1) and at least 70 other (miscellaneous) clinical lacunar syndromes (See Table 2) (69; 01).
+A small proportion of lacunar infarctions can present with an atypical lacunar syndrome, most frequently with isolated dysarthria or dysarthria facial paresis (06).
+Lacunar syndromes can be occasionally produced by nonvascular lesions (eg, secondary to a tumor or multiple sclerosis).
 In a patient presenting with a lacunar syndrome, one cannot assume the presence of a lacunar infarct, and it is important to establish the underlying pathogenesis by investigation.

 Pure motor stroke (absent sensory and visual symptoms, absent aphasia) | |